TradeHero/routable/route/TravelAlgorithm.md

 2. Visit class which is annotated with @Routable (question: in which order?)

-3. Whenever visit a class, which is not visited before -->
+3. Whenever visit a class, which is not visited before
-        - visit super class if super class annotated with Routable (
+    - visit super class if it is eligible for code generation (either annotated with Routable or has at least a child, field or method annotated with RouteProperty)
     - mark as visited
     - parse and generate PATH_PATTERNS

 Given a class (annotated with @Routable), how to get list of child fields annotated with
 @RouteProperty, for building a graph (question: can use tree?) like this: